 Picking the" best" sledding hills is dicey business.
-Like sports teams and pizza places, most people are partial to the ones they grew up living near, and going to; proposing that someone crosses town lines to sled seems ludicrous, even treasonous, to some.
+Like sports teams and pizza places, most people are partial to the sledding hills they grew up with.
+Crossing town lines to sled seems ludicrous, even treasonous, to some.
 Yes, a big part of the fun of sledding is running into (sometimes literally) the neighbors you haven't seen since the end of Daylight Saving Time.
 And yet, we still think it's a blast to throw the saucer or tube in the back of the car and scout out some fresh terrain—sledding tourism, if you will.
 Luckily, because we live in a manageable-sized city, it's reasonable to hill-hop when sled-worthy days are plentiful.
-Here are sledding spots we think are worth driving to; and if you haven't missed our rundown of places to go tubing, check that out, too.
+Here are sledding hills we think are worth driving to.
+Bundle up and head for these sledding spots this winter!

 Situated in Boston Common, near the Soldiers and Sailors Monument and parallel to Charles Street, Flagstaff Hill might be Boston's most iconic sledding spot.
 The slope is long, even, and wide, so even though it gets crowded, there's ample room for kids to fit in some decent runs.
 Make a winter-fun day of it and hit Frog Pond rink to take a twirl and warm up with some hot chocolate.